 Using a Jig

 The welding jig must be mounted with all four corners level.
-The leveling platform should be elevated to knee height.
+To do that, you need a welding platform at knee height.

-This could be a series of blocks or a welded frame upon which you place the leveling platform.
+The platform could be a series of blocks, or a welded frame upon which you place the leveling platform.
 Any suitable arrangement will work, just as long as the jig is level.
 After the platform is level, you can then place and mount the verticals to the platform.